HUSTNLP-codes/DySarl/README.md

-# Dynamic Multihop Structure-Aware Reasoning over Multimodal Knowledge Graphs
+# DySarl: Dynamic Structure-Aware Representation Learning for Multimodal Knowledge Graph Reasoning

-This is the released codes of the submitted paper to MM'24.
+This is the released codes of the anonymous submission #2247 to MM'24.

 ## Environment